MattMS/my-thoughts/on/status/README.md

 You should probably ignore these pages unless you would like to help shape my views on a subject.

-They are likely just placeholders to remind me to expand on a topic later.
+They are likely just placeholders to remind me to expand on a topic as I research it more.

 ## Readable

-These should contain a description and conclusion on a subject.
+Reading these pages should give you a fairly accurate idea of my thoughts on the subject.

-I will likely add more details, but the general idea will probably not change.
+Expansion of thoughts are more likely than changes of opinion, but I am always hoping for new ideas or corrections.